linguini1/invoicer/README.md

 The terms and agreements can be entered via commandline as a string or as a filepath to a text file.
 They will be used on every invoice in the batch.

+### Console Interface
+You may choose to enter your data via inputs given to the console interface.
+To select this option, run the program with commandline argument `-interface` or `-i`.

 ## Installation
 Python 3.10.0 or later is required